Rutgers-RPL/pfa-training/README.md

 ```

 ### Verify Conda Installation
-3. After installing and initialiing Conda, locate the test scripts folder above and download the appropriate script for your operating system.
-Then for Windows open up the powershell and for linux/MacOS open up the terminal.
+3. After installing and initializing Conda, locate the test scripts folder above and download the appropriate script for your operating system.
+Then for Windows open up the Powershell and for Linux/MacOS open up the terminal.
 Once in your terminal navigate to the directory where the script was downloaded using the 'cd' command.
 Once there, type the script's name to run it.
 ```Shell
 .\verify_conda_windows.ps1 #Windows
 ./verify_conda_macos.zsh #MacOS
 ./verify_conda_linux.sh #Linux
 ```

 If you encounter a permisson denied error, it likely means that the script doesn't have the necessary execute permisssions.
 This error will only occur on MacOS/Linux systems as Windows does not have file executable permissions.
 To resolve this, you can grant execute permissions by using the following command:
 ```Shell
 chmod +x verify_conda_linux.sh #Linux